Mowani Mountain Camp

 The Mini Suite is a spacious room with en-suite facilities and a comfortable lounge area.
 There is an outdoor shower as well as air conditioning and mini bar with complimentary drinks.

-The luxury thatched Mountain Suite is tastefully furnished with a distinct African flavor.
-The private lounge is equipped with a music center, air conditioning and satellite television, complimented by private dining and butler service, and is ideal for honeymooners.
+The luxury thatched Mountain Suite is tastefully furnished with a distinct African flavour.
+The private lounge is equipped with a music centre, air conditioning and satellite television, complimented by private dining and butler service, and is ideal for honeymooners.